JHAHimanshu9693/CipherByte-Technologies-Task-1/README.md

-# OCTANET_FEBRUARY-Task1
+# CipherByte Technologies task 1
-This is the first Task of Octanet February Internship of Web development.
+This is the first Task of CphierByte Technologies Internship of Web development.
 <br>
-This is QR Code project for Octanet pvt ltd.
+This is QR Code project for CipherByte Technologies.
 <br>
 Author - Himanshu kumar jha